 This finding supports the idea that biology plays a factor since male and female infants differ little in behavior, researchers say.

-“I’m not surprised at all about the studies,” says Heather Bartos, M.D., chief of obstetrics and gynecology and physician on the medical staff at Texas Health Denton.
+“I’m not surprised at all about the studies,” says Heather Bartos, M.D., chief of obstetrics and gynecology and physician on the medical staff at Texas Health Frisco.
 “Obstetricians and neonatologists have known ‘forever’ that women were the stronger sex.
 Girl babies tend to do better as preemies than boys.”

 Researchers looked at data from several different areas of the globe where extreme hardship of one variety or another struck.
 Overall, they found that even when a significant amount of both men and women died, women still lived longer than men by six months to almost four years.